otknoy/processing-mode/README.md

+# Processing-mode
  Emacs major-mode for Processing.

-Require:
+## Requirements
- processing-2.0b6 or later.
+ * processing-2.0b6 or later.

-Install:
+## Install
+ 1. add your processing directory to the PATH.
- add PATH to processing directory. add your .emacs.d/init.el to (require 'processing-mode).
+ 2. add your .emacs.d/init.el to (require 'processing-mode).

-How to Use
+## How to Use
- open pde file, type C-c C-r, sketch runs.
+ * open pde file, type C-c C-r, sketch runs.